 Better Communication Among Teams

-Highly-connected mobile apps also streamline communication among teams, allowing internal delivery stakeholders to communicate effectively with drivers and technicians without calling them up on the phone.
+Highly-connected mobile dispatch software solutions also streamline communication among teams, allowing internal delivery stakeholders to communicate effectively with drivers and technicians without calling them up on the phone.
 Drivers can use the chat or message functions in the apps to talk to their dispatcher or the customer support team.
 Plus, dispatchers can change routes without calling the drivers by simply dispatching new directions.
 Dispatchers should also receive notifications as soon as the driver completes a delivery assignment (like we saw above), improving last mile delivery tracking and shipment visibility significantly.

 Improved Customer Notifications